exercism/v3/languages/python/exercises/concept/dicts/.docs/instructions.md

 {"coal":2, "wood":2, "iron":1}
 ```

-## 3. Remove items from a dictionary
+## 3. Remove items from an existing inventory dictionary

 Implement a function that removes items from an inventory: